Steve Kinney

 If you finish early:

 • Add a rule that references a file you haven’t created yet, then create it.
-(Shelf has a tests/fixtures/ directory that’s underused—a fixtures convention rule is a good fit.)
+(The HAR recording lessons later in the course will populate tests/fixtures/ — a fixtures convention rule is a good fit to land early.)

 • Run the same task against a second agent (Cursor, Codex, Copilot) using the same instruction file translated to that agent’s filename.
 Note where the rules survive the port and where they don’t.